 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

+The diagnosis of TS is usually made by the symptoms alone.
 Your doctor may order tests to rule out other medical conditions as the cause of the tics.
-Test may include

 Learning about TS is a very important part of treatment.
 Education can also be helpful for your family, friends, and coworkers.